johnrscott/rv0/rv32i/design.md

 	input [31:0] jalr_target, // un-masked jalr target PC
-	input [2:0] pc_src, // select the next pc for normal program flow input trap, // 0 for normal program flow, 1 for trap output [31:0] next_pc, // the next value to load into pc output instr_addr_mis, // flag for instruction address misaligned exception );
+	input [2:0] pc_src, // select the next pc for normal program flow input trap, // 0 for normal program flow, 1 for trap output [31:0] pc_plus_4, // this signal is written to rd for jal/jalr output [31:0] next_pc, // the next value to load into pc output instr_addr_mis, // flag for instruction address misaligned exception );